 We are always looking for new experiences and we made the wise choice to take a Puerto Vallarta Walking Food Tour.
-Last month we made a very good choice and signed up for the
+We made a very good choice and signed up for the

 walking food tour offered by Vallarta Eats.
 Our tour leader , steeps the tour in Mexican history and all the food stops are tied to the history and the culture, including pre-hispanic cultures.
 We will walk you through the stops and leave your mouth watering.